DianeFarmer/pmi_sprint_reporter/docs/data_model.md

 For this data sprint, the OMOP vocabulary will be required.
 A version of the vocabulary for the All of Us Research Program can be downloaded [here](https://drive.google.com/file/d/0B1ctb6oEtLWLWFRqYXdWclZkbWM/view?usp=sharing).
 Once the file is unzipped, the CSV files that contain the vocabulary can be loaded into a database.
 The load script and table creation files can be found in the [CommonDataModel](https://github.com/OHDSI/CommonDataModel) repo on GitHub.
 Additionally, for this data sprint, the concept id columns are required to be populated.
 Examples of how to identify the “concept\_id” fields are in the below tables.
 It is also recommended to view the tutorials available online for both the CDM ETL (<http://www.ohdsi.org/common-data-model-and-extract-transform-and-load-tutorial/>) and the Vocabulary (<http://www.ohdsi.org/ohdsi-standardized-vocabulary-tutorial-recordings/)>.
 It is important to note that not all ICD codes map to a condition.
 It is important to look at the domain of the concept in the OMOP Vocabulary.
 For example, ICD-9 CM code “V72.19” (Other examination of ears and hearing) is considered a procedure and thus should be placed in the procedure\_occurrence table.
 Likewise, there are other ICD codes that should be placed in other tables.

+# Clinical Case Example

+This document will use the following case example to show how a patient’s record would be exported.

+A 51-year-old (DOB: 1/2/1965), African American, non-Hispanic, male patient named John Doe visited the ED on 3/1/2106 at 3:12 a.m. with groin and abdominal pain.
+During the ED visit, it was determined that the patient had a kidney stone.
+Patient received metoclopramide 10 mg IV and morphine 6 mg IV at the ED.
+Subsequently, the patient had two outpatient office visits with a urologist on 3/15/2016 and 3/31/2016 with a primary diagnosis of calculus of ureter (ICD9:592.1) and was prescribed Flomax for three months.
+Following these visits, the patient had a lithotripsy preformed on 4/5/2016 with an ICD9 diagnosis code of 592.1 and procedure code of 98.51.

 # person

 | Field                          | Required For Export     | Type     | Description |